A Complete Guide to Medical School Interviews

 Bear in mind that there is a time pressure associated with the MMI, as you need to complete the task or answer the questions within the given time.
 This presents you with the challenge of demonstrating the skills and qualities which they are assessing, in a relatively short period of time.
 However, on the positive side, if you don’t perform as well as you would like on one station, each station presents a new opportunity to showcase your skills, so remain focused and optimistic.

 During the COVID-19 pandemic, medical schools needed to conduct their interviews online, meaning that many adapted their formats to work virtually.
 Some chose a more panel-style interview, while others continued with the MMI format, but often scaled back.
-The majority of medical schools have opted to continue with online interviews for 2023 entry.
-You can find more information about each medical school’s interview process for 2023 entry in the Individual Medical Schools section of this guide.
+The majority of medical schools have opted to continue with online interviews, but others have returned to in person interviews for 2024/25 entry.
+You can find more information about each medical school’s interview process for 2024/25 entry in the Individual Medical Schools section of this guide.

 Interview Preparation Tips